-Based on the results of our audit, we conclude that the Tift County School District's SPLOST program is operating in compliance with all applicable laws and regulations, the referendum approved by the County's citizens, and industry best practices.
+Based on the results of our audit, we conclude that the Tift County School District's SPLOST program is operating in compliance with all applicable laws and regulations and the referendum approved by the County's citizens.
 The following are the specific results of our audit:

-Objective #1: Determine whether the schedule of projects adheres to the approved resolution adopted by the School District.
+Objective #1: Determine whether the schedule of projects adheres to the approved resolutions adopted by the School District.

-Procedures: We obtained and reviewed the Resolution approved by the Board of Education of the School District and the voters of Tift County which outlines eligible expenditures from SPLOST proceeds.
-We verified that the list of SPLOST projects provided by the School District agreed to those stated in the Resolution.
+Procedures: We obtained and reviewed the Resolutions as approved by the Board of Education of the School District and the voters of Tift County which outlines eligible expenditures from SPLOST proceeds.
+We verified that the list of SPLOST projects provided by the School District agreed to those stated in the Resolutions.

-Objective #2: Determine if SPLOST funds were spent in accordance with the SPLOST Resolution passed on March 1, 2016.
+Objective #2: Determine if SPLOST funds were spent in accordance with SPLOST Resolutions passed March 1, 2016 and November 2, 2021.

-Procedures: We obtained a copy of the SPLOST Resolution as approved by the Board of Education of the School District and the voters of the county.
-Using a listing of operating expenditure disbursements for the test period, we tested 30 individually significant items and 27 of the remaining 265 items in order to ensure that spending of SPLOST funds was compliant with the approved activity in the resolution.
-We tested each transaction to supporting documentation such as vendor invoices.
-In addition, we obtained a listing of individuals who had salaries paid from SPLOST funds and recalculated salary amounts charged to SPLOST funds of 12 individually significant employees totaling \$461,869.93.
+Procedures: We obtained a copy of the SPLOST Resolutions as approved by the Board of Education of the School District and the voters of the county.
+Using a listing of operating disbursements for the test period, we tested 35 individually significant items and a nonstatistical sample of 33 of the remaining 329 items.
+In addition, we obtained a listing of personnel disbursements utilizing SPLOST funds and recalculated salary amounts of 4 individually significant employees and a nonstatistical sample of 2 of the remaining 6 employees.
+Lastly, we verified all debt payments.
+Testing was done to ensure that spending of SPLOST funding was compliant with the approved activity in the resolution.
+We tested each transaction to supporting documentation such as vendor invoices or timesheets.